A Place to Heal

 Getting Their Lives Back

 In a whirlwind of hope, God’s will, and generosity from an incredible number of individuals, businesses, and volunteers, Safe Harbor plans to open in June on donated land and will be able to welcome up to 12 girls at that time in a safe and healing environment.
 Featuring six buildings, including a chapel, the sprawling campus will eventually be able to provide up to 25 survivors with their own bedroom and bathroom, access to education from Quaker Digital Academy, and onsite medical care provided by SpringVale Health Centers.
-The management of behaviorial medications, gynecological and physical health service will be provided as needed, along with eye and dental care.
+The management of behavioral medications, gynecological and physical health service will be provided as needed, along with eye and dental care.

 Girls will be referred to Safe Harbor Ohio from an array of agencies, including but not limited to social services, police, foster care services, the FBI, and Homeland Security.
 “They will have gone through horrible trauma, which may have occurred over several years, in an underground trade that is unfortunately all too common and happening in ‘plain sight’ in many communities,” says Brown.
 Safe Harbor will accept girls from all over Ohio and neighboring states.
 By stepping in at this critical moment in the survivors’ lives, Safe Harbor Ohio will make a long-lasting impact—far beyond the individuals seeking help—to break the chains of generational trauma that tend to stay with survivors of traumatic experiences.
 “It’s God’s project.
 We’re going to open our doors and be able to create a facility that changes everything for these kids,” Brown says.
 “It’s not just the kids we physically meet—it’s the kids that we’ll never meet because, one day, they’re going to grow up and their mom* will be able to tell them that God is good.”